iwatkot/maps4fs/README-steam.md

 [i]Happy map making![/i]

-[i]If you need some additonal information, please visit the [url=https://github.com/iwatkot/maps4fs]repository page[/url].
+[i]If you need some additonal information or if you're developer and want to use this tool as a Python package, please visit the [url=https://github.com/iwatkot/maps4fs]repository page[/url].
 You'll find more details on how this tool works and have an opportunity to collaborate in project development even without programming skills just by suggesting new features or reporting bugs.[/i]